 Shopping and Storage

-In the supermarket, you're usually faced with three choices of cucumbers:
+In the supermarket, you're usually faced with three choices of cucumber:

-- American Cucumbers are dense fleshed and flavorful.
-They have thicker skins than most other cucumbers that I would recommend removing before eating.
+- American cucumbers are dense-fleshed and flavorful.
+They have thicker skins than most other cucumbers, which I recommend removing before eating.
 In any case, definitely give them a good scrub under cool running water to remove some of the food-grade wax that they usually come coated in.
 They have lots of watery seeds that should be scraped out before use.

-- English Cucumbers usually come individually shrink-wrapped, which means that there's no need to scrub them before eating (they are not waxed).
-The skins are thinner than that of an American cucumber, so can be consumed no problem.
-Although they are usually relatively seedless, they are also much more watery than their American counterparts.
-They are more convenient to prepare, but less flavorful.
+- English cucumbers usually come individually shrink-wrapped, which means that there's no need to scrub them before eating (they are not waxed).
+The skins are thinner than that of American cucumbers, so they can be consumed, no problem.
+Although they are usually relatively seedless, they're also much more watery than their American counterparts.
+They're more convenient to prepare, but less flavorful.

-Whole fresh cucumbers can be stored in the vegetable crisper drawer for at least a week and often much longer before they start to rot.
+Whole fresh cucumbers can be stored in the vegetable crisper drawer for at least a week, and often much longer, before they start to rot.
 Cut cucumber pieces should be stored wrapped in a moist paper towel inside an airtight plastic bag or container to prevent moisture loss.
-Eat cut cucumbers within 3 days of cutting.
+Eat cut cucumbers within three days of cutting.